Glass Separator or Kiln Wash and Fiber Paper

 When you buy a glass kiln, the furniture kit usually comes with a bag of powder glass separator.
 It is mixed with water to form a thin creamy liquid, or it can also be bought pre-mixed.
 The glass separator is applied to the shelf with a special brush called a haike brush although most people use a simple decent paint brush.
 Just don’t use one of your good painting brushes and don’t use a brush that has ever been used for something else.
 If there are any particles left behind in the ferule of the brush and gets mixed in with the separator, you could potentially have some kind of toxic emission.
 Three or four coats of glass separator are usually sufficient when each coat is brushed on in a different direction than the previous one.
 When it dries, it keeps the glass from sticking directly to the kiln shelf.
 When using frit or dam molds and especially the Colour De Verre Frit Molds, we recommend Hotline Primo Primer - 4 thin coats.
 Some people prefer Boron Nitride spray instead of brushed on glass separator.

 You don’t have to reapply glass separator on your kiln shelves every single time, only when the wash begin to comes off either from sticking to a piece of glass or just wear and tear.
-Reapply Primo Primer, a special glass separator, every time you fire a Dam Mold or Little Fritters or a Colour De Verr frit mold to a full fuse because the mold, glass and separator are being exposed to high temps for a long period of time and the glass is becoming a sticky fluid.
+Reapply Primo Primer or Boron Nitride, a special glass separator, every time you fire a Dam Mold or Little Fritters or a Colour De Verre frit mold to a full fuse because the mold, glass and separator are being exposed to high temps for a long period of time and the glass is becoming a sticky fluid.
 All glass molds must be treated before being used.
+Primo Primer and Boron Nitride are NOT for the kiln shelves.

 Removing Glass Separator